Racial Equity Statement of the MSU Center for Regional Food Systems

 All CRFS staff include racial equity learning opportunities in our plans of work and annual professional development.

-In 2018, we co-founded a Racial Equity in the Food System Workgroup.
-This group of Cooperative Extension professionals, food systems educators, and community stakeholders is working to connect, learn, and collaborate to use a racial equity lens in all aspects of their work.
+We are co-organizers of a nation-wide Racial Equity in the Food System Workgroup.
+Co-founded in 2018, this dynamic group of Cooperative Extension professionals, food systems educators, and community stakeholders is working to connect, learn, and collaborate to use a racial equity lens in all aspects of their work.

 We are working to ensure the Center is reflective of the communities in which we work.